 Summer has gone by way too fast!
 Not much else to say about that, other than it always does.

 With the realization that there may only be a few more weeks of warm & dry weather, I figured I’d better get out and do something I’ve wanted to do all summer – a little bike tour, mostly gravel, at my own pace, and to some places I’ve never been.
 Something about going solo, which i’ve never done, also intrigues me.
 The idea of being checked out and unplugged for a little while is refreshing.
 It was refreshing.
 Really refreshing.
-I did not listen to music or podcasts (especially while riding!
-Just can’t get on board with the headphones while riding trend), I didn’t check email or make phone calls.
+I did not listen to music or podcasts, especially while riding!
+I cannot get on board with the headphones while riding trend.
+I didn’t check email or make phone calls.
 I texted Brad and gave a couple instagram updates and that was the extent of it.
 The point was to just ride and enjoy it.

 Strava Links & Route:

 Day 1: Steamboat to Glenwood Springs via RCR 3 and Colorado Rive Road:

 87 miles – 4200ft ascent – 6 hours moving time, 6.5 total hours

 Day 2: Silt to Delta (caught the bus from Glenwood to Silt since you can’t ride on the interstate) via Collbran and Forest Road 121 up the Grand Mesa.

 90 miles – 7400ft Ascent – 7 hours moving time, 8 total hours